 - 19. Next, you will see the Do you want to install DECwindows Motif for OpenVMS X86-64 V1.8? prompt.
 DECWindows Motif is a graphical user interface for VSI OpenVMS.
 The answer is up to you, because it depends on how you plan to use your VSI OpenVMS setup. - 20.
-Next, you will be prompted about installing DECnet products, which allow OpenVMS systems to communicate and share resources with each other.
+Next, you will be prompted about installing DECnet products which allow OpenVMS systems to communicate and share resources with each other.

-First, you will see the Do you want to install DECnet-Plus for OpenVMS X86-64 V9.2-D? promt.
-If you answer NO, you will see the Do you want to install DECnet Phase IV for OpenVMS X86-64 V9.2-1? prompt.
-Note, that you cannot install both products.
+First, you will see the Do you want to install DECnet-Plus for OpenVMS X86-64 V9.2-E? promt.
+If you answer NO, you will see the Do you want to install DECnet Phase IV for OpenVMS X86-64 V9.2-2? prompt.
+Note that you cannot install both products.
 Your choice to install one of them or neither of them depends on how you plan to use your VSI OpenVMS setup.

 - 21. Give an answer to the Do you always want detailed descriptions? question.
 The answer is entirely up to you.
 As an example, we will say NO.

-- 22. The product kit validation will proceed and then the configuration phase starts.
+- 22. The product kit validation will proceed, and then the configuration phase starts.
 Then, you will see the Do you want the defaults for all options? question.
-If you answer YES (which is recommended), the following components will be installed automatically:
+If you answer YES (which is recommended), the following components will be installed or performed automatically:

 - DECdtm Distributed Transaction Manager

 - Support for DECnet-Plus or DECnet (Phase IV) for OpenVMS

 - Programming Support:

 - Debugger Utility

 - Image Dump Utility

 - Macro libraries

 - Macro-32 Migration Compiler

-- o TLB intermediary form of STARLET
+- TLB intermediary form of STARLET

 - C Header Files

 - VMS text libraries of Ada declarations

 - RMS Journaling Recovery Utility

 - System Programming Support:

 - Delta Debugger

 - System Dump Analyzer Utility

-- o Miscellaneous Symbol Table Files
+- Miscellaneous Symbol Table Files

 - Utilities:

 - Phone Utility

 - XPG4 Internationalization Utilities

 - World-Wide PostScript Printing Subsystem

 - Bliss Require Files

 - Example Files

 - Message Facility Files (HELP/MESSAGE)

 - UETP Files

 - DECwindows Server Support:

 - DECwindows Workstation files

-- O Video fonts:
+- Video fonts:

 - 100 dots-per-inch video fonts

 - Euro base support

 - Euro 100 dots-per-inch video fonts

 - Delete any obsolete OpenVMS files

 - Delete files archived by OpenVMS remedial kits

-However, if you prefer not to install some of these components, answer NO and the system will prompt you about installing each component individually.
-Note, that in order to not install a subcomponent, you must first choose to install the main component
+However, if you prefer not to install some of these components, answer NO, and the system will prompt you about installing each component individually.
+If any subcomponent is not desired, you must first choose to install the main component, and then you will be asked about each subcomponent.